New Clients Email

 If you and/or your child are involved in a North Carolina automobile wreck, first and foremost, check for injuries.
 Then, seek prompt medical attention for your child and yourself.

 Sometimes, adults can have a difficult time helping children address their injuries.
-Kids might not be able to convey where they sustained injuries.
-Therefore, it can be hard to determine if the child has recovered or received the proper care for their injuries.
+Kids might not be able to convey where they sustained injuries, making it hard to determine if the child has recovered or received the proper care for their injuries.

-Even if emergency room staff clear your child, you should still make an appointment with your child’s pediatrician.
-This doctor will have a record of your child’s medical history and can compare his or her current condition to their pre-accident condition.
+Even if emergency room staff clears your child, you should still make an appointment with your child’s pediatrician.
+This doctor will have a record of your child’s medical history and can compare their current and pre-accident conditions.

 Personal Injury Claims for Children

-Insurance companies may pay small claims without requiring court approval, but any significant case involving injured children requires court approval.
-In more significant cases, the court will appoint a Guardian ad Litem (GAL).
-The GAL is an individual who makes sure any settlement is in the best interest of the child.
+Insurance companies may pay small claims without court approval, but any significant case involving injured children requires court approval.
+The court will appoint a Guardian ad Litem (GAL) in more significant cases.
+The GAL is an individual who makes sure any settlement is in the child’s best interest.

-The Court wants to know that the settlement is in the best interests of the child.
+The Court wants to know that the settlement is in the child’s best interests.
 Having a second lawyer review the case is one way to help protect the child’s best interests.

-The child’s settlement funds usually are not accessible until age 18.
-There are two primary choices with what to do with the funds.
-The first choice is just to deposit the funds with the Clerk of Court.
-The child can withdraw the funds at age 18.
+The child’s settlement funds are usually not accessible until age 18.
+There are two primary choices regarding the funds.
+The first choice is to deposit the funds with the Clerk of Court.
+The child can withdraw the funds at the age of 18.
 The second choice is to arrange for a “structured settlement.”
-This involves the purchasing of a right to guaranteed payment from a life insurance company.
+This involves purchasing a right to guaranteed payment from a life insurance company.

 Car Accident Claims

-There are two types of insurance claims: first party claims and third-party claims.
-While a first party claim is one you file with your own insurance company, a third-party claim is one you file with the insurance provider of another person or business.
-All motorists in North Carolina must have insurance that will pay benefits to a person or child who they negligently cause injury.
+There are two types of insurance claims: first-party claims and third-party claims.
+While a first-party claim is one you file with your own insurance company, a third-party claim is one you file with the insurance provider of another person or business.
+All motorists in North Carolina must have insurance to pay benefits to a person or child who negligently caused injury.

-A skilled lawyer can help obtain all the evidence you need to prove liability in a car accident claim.
-The lawyer will make sure to get all the accident reports in the case and will often speak with the investigating police officers and witnesses.
+A skilled attorney can help obtain all the evidence you need to prove liability in a car accident claim.
+Your lawyer will ensure all the accident reports are received in the case and will often speak with the investigating police officers and witnesses.

 Representation for Children Injured in Car Accidents

 Maginnis Howard handles North Carolina child personal injury cases on a contingency fee basis.
 That means you don’t pay unless we reach a settlement or obtain a verdict or settlement in your case.
-Our experienced personal injury attorneys represent clients across the Carolinas from our offices in Charlotte, Raleigh, and Fayetteville.
+Our experienced personal injury attorneys represent clients across the Carolinas from our Charlotte, Raleigh, and Fayetteville offices.
 Our legal staff has decades of experience fighting for the best outcomes for our clients.